 insect pests on fruit trees

-Have you ever wondered deal with the insects that harm your fruit ?
+Have you ever wondered deal with the insects that harm your ?
 This guide will show you how to spot and manage these pests.
-We'll cover the common pests and how to keep your trees healthy.
+We'll cover the common pests and how to keep your healthy.

 What are the main pests in fruit tree orchards?
 How do you know they're there?
 We'll look at pests like the European red mite and the Japanese beetle.
 Learn about their looks and how they damage trees.
 This will help you use a smart pest control plan that protects your trees and the environment.